Flotomate/product_docs/source/quick-setup/quick-installation-steps.rst

 - :ref:`Ubuntu RDP Agent Installation Guide`

 Once the agents are setup, you have to configure the main server.
-For this, you have to install the RDP middleware in the main server. :ref:`Learn more <Flotomate RDP Middleware Installation Guide>`.
+For this, you have to install the RDP middleware in the main server. :ref:`Learn more <Motadata RDP Middleware Installation Guide>`.

-Running Plugins in Flotomate (Guide 9)
+Running Plugins in Motadata (Guide 9)
 ======================================

 You can add more features into the tool using plugins.
 Plugins are small piece of code that interact with the main server.
-In order to run plugins in Flotomate, you have to setup a plugin server and connect that with the main server.
+In order to run plugins in Motadata, you have to setup a plugin server and connect that with the main server.

 Learn how to setup a plugin server from: